wenleicao/wenleicao.github.io/_posts/2017-05-20-How_to_handle_many_to_many_relationship_in_mangoDB.md

 Now, we have a question such as "who take course of big data?"

 In RDBMS, you would use join or subquery to solve the issue.
-Since MongoDB did not support multiple collection join yet, I would try the subquery approcach first.
+Since MongoDB did not support multiple collection join yet, I would try the subquery approach first.

-let us write the SQL to show the logic
+Let us write SQL to show the logic

 select studentname
 from student
-where _id in (select sid from studentcourse where cid in (select _id from course where coursename = "Big Data" ) )
+where _id in (select sid from studentcourse where cid in (select _id from course where coursename = "Big Data" ))

+Unlike RDBMS, there is no one step solution, we have to use variable in MongoDB

+//1. get course big data info, this is one to one relation, use findOne
+var course_BigData = db.course.findOne({coursename:"Big Data"});

+//2. get studentid  because this is one to many relation, need to use loop to put all sid into one array for later use var StudentCourses = db.studentcourse.find({cid:course_BigData._id});
+var studentIDs = [];
+while (StudentCourses.hasNext() == true) {
+		var StudentCourse = StudentCourses.next();
+		studentIDs.push(StudentCourse.sid);
+}
+studentIDs